lassoan/SlicerMONAIAuto3DSeg/README.md

     - With CUDA-capable GPU: `Abdominal organs` task should be completed within a few minutes.
     - Without GPU: tens of minutes.
 - To display the segmentation in 3D: click the `Show 3D` button
+- For high-quality rendering in 3D: use `Colorize volume` module (in `Sandbox` extension).
+Voxel intensities are set based on the original image, their color is based on the segmentation.

 ## User interface